2024 District of Columbia Democratic presidential primary

-The 2024 District of Columbia Democratic presidential primary was held on June 4, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-52 delegates to the 2024 Democratic National Convention will be allocated to presidential candidates.
+The 2024 District of Columbia Democratic presidential primary was held on June 4, 2024, together with four other primaries on the day, as part of the Democratic Party primaries for the 2024 presidential election.
+20 delegates to the 2024 Democratic National Convention were allocated, with 29 additional unpledged delegates.

-Incumbent President Joe Biden announced his bid for a second term on April 25, 2023.
-Biden won the primary.
+Incumbent president Joe Biden won the primary with little opposition.
+Author and activist Marianne Williamson kept herself around 4%, while over 7% of the vote went to the write-in option.

-Registered candidates
+Candidates

 Three candidates filed for the Democratic presidential primary ballot before the deadline: